kootenpv/justdb/README.md

 ### Why

-It is thread/process safe, without strain for the developer.
+`justdb` is a thread/process safe, file-based database, without strain for the developer.

+The interesting thing is that there will be a _detached_ process which will receive requests through ZeroMQ.
+This process will ensure only 1 thread or process can write at a time.
+Even external processes.

+The process will however not write data to files itself, it only communicates permission.
+Like this, you can make it safe to write/read to a filesystem, and benefit from great speed.

 For more capabilities, also read here: [just](https://github.com/kootenpv/just).